-Actions for Damages > overview
+Actions for Damages > Overview

-The Commission is committed to providing assistance to national courts in the application of Articles 101 and 102 TFEU.
+Apart from the above legislation and complementary measures, the Commission is committed to providing assistance to national courts in the application of Articles 101 and 102 TFEU.
 This includes a funding programme for training of national judges in EU competition law and judicial cooperation between national judges.